 January 17, 2019

-Mcity at the University of Michigan has outlined a test track-based concept for evaluating the safety of highly automated vehicles before they’re tested on public roads that could emerge as a model for a voluntary standard for safety testing.
+Mcity has outlined a concept for evaluating the safety of highly automated vehicles before they’re tested on public roads that could emerge as a model for safety testing.

-Augmented reality technology can accelerate testing of connected and automated vehicles by 1,000 to 100,000 times, and reduce additional testing costs — beyond the price of physical vehicles — to almost zero, according to a new white paper published by Mcity.
+Augmented reality technology can accelerate testing of connected and automated vehicles and reduce additional testing costs to almost zero, according to a new white paper by U-M’s Mcity.

-The Mcity Driverless Shuttle, a research project at the University of Michigan, launched Monday on North Campus.
+The Mcity Driverless Shuttle, a research project at U-M, launched June 4 on North Campus.

 The Mcity Driverless Shuttle will begin operating on North Campus on June 4.
 It is the nation’s first driverless vehicle research project focusing on user behavior and data collection.

-While the Big Three automakers are still in the research and development phase, University of Michigan startup May Mobility already has tested its bright green-and-white driverless shuttles on public streets in downtown Detroit, and has ambitious plans for growth.
+U-M startup May Mobility is testing its bright green-and-white driverless shuttles on public streets in downtown Detroit, and has ambitious plans for growth.

 Mcity will launch a driverless shuttle service on North Campus this fall.
 Two autonomous, electric vehicles will run between the Lurie Engineering Center and the North Campus Research Complex.

-New University of Michigan research vehicles will be open testbeds for academic and industry researchers to rapidly test self-driving and connected vehicle technologies at a world-class proving ground.
+New U-M research vehicles will be open testbeds for academic and industry researchers to rapidly test self-driving and connected vehicle technologies at a world-class proving ground.